ArtiKumari28/Pizza-Sales-Analysis-Dashboard/README.md

 ## 🍕Pizza Sales Analysis🍕
-  Welcome to the Pizza Sales Report project, where we leverage **SQL** for data analysis and **Power BI** for creating interactive visualizations.
+  Welcome to the Pizza Sales Analysis project, where we leverage **SQL** for data analysis and **Power BI** for creating interactive visualizations.
 This project provides in-depth insights into pizza sales data, including daily and monthly trends, sales by pizza category and size, and identifying top-selling pizzas based on revenue, quantity, and total orders.